Porcelain – Pottery which is white, translucent and highly fired. True porcelain is fired at over 1300 degrees centigrade

 The bear who hurt his paw was sulking (porcelain), he'd burnt it on the very hot kiln getting his pottery out.

-Inspired by "kintsugi", which is the Japanese art of mending broken pottery with gold or silver.
+The project is inspired by "kintsugi", which is the Japanese art of mending broken pottery with gold or silver.
 This creates a beautiful effect and treats repairs as part of the history of the object, rather than something to be hidden.

 Find a porcelain object.